From valence fluctuations to long-range magnetic order in EuPd$_2$(Si$_{1-x}$Ge$_x$)$_2$ single crystals: Introduction

-Together with other europium-based intermetallic systems, displaying either valence fluctuating states or magnetically ordered Eu$^{2+}$ states, \EPS\ was located in a generalized $p-T$ phase diagram close to the critical endpoint of the valence transition based on investigations on single crystalline samples \cite{Onuki17}.
-The Eu$^{2+}$ systems and their transitions into a long range magnetically ordered phase can be located at the low pressure side of the phase diagram.
-Towards higher pressures, two different intermediate valent states, the Eu$^{(2+\delta)+}$ state at high temperatures and low pressures, and the Eu\textsuperscript{(3-$\delta$')+} state at low temperatures and high pressures, occur.
-They are separated by a line of first oder transitions at $T_V$, that ends in a critical endpoint of second order, beyond which a crossover area is entered at higher pressures.
+Together with other europium-based intermetallic systems, displaying either valence-fluctuating states or magnetically-ordered Eu$^{2+}$ states, \EPS\ was located in a generalized $p-T$ phase diagram close to the critical endpoint of the valence transition based on investigations on single-crystalline samples \cite{Onuki17}.
+The Eu$^{2+}$ systems and their transitions into a long-range magnetically-ordered phase can be located at the low pressure side of the phase diagram.
+Towards higher pressures, two different intermediate valent states, the Eu$^{(2+\delta)+}$ state at high temperatures, and the Eu\textsuperscript{(3-$\delta$')+} state at low temperatures, occur.
+They are separated by a line of first order transitions at $T_V$, that ends in a critical endpoint of second order, beyond which a crossover area is entered at higher pressures.
 In this paper, we denote the temperature, at which this valence crossover occurs with $T'_V$.
 In a region in proximity to the critical endpoint, the changes in the electronic system of the europium valence might induce a critical elastic response in the crystal lattice.
 This makes EuPd\textsubscript{2}Si\textsubscript{2} a suitable target material for probing the predictions of critical elasticity theory.